 Strong AI, also known as artificial general intelligence, is an AI system with generalized human cognitive abilities so that when presented with an unfamiliar task, it has enough intelligence to find a solution.
 The Turing Test, developed by mathematician Alan Turing in 1950, is a method used to determine if a computer can actually think like a human, although the method is controversial.

-The second example is from Arend Hintze, an assistant professor of integrative biology and computer science and engineering at Michigan State University.
+The second example comes from Arend Hintze, an assistant professor of integrative biology and computer science and engineering at Michigan State University.
 He categorizes AI into four types, from the kind of AI systems that exist today to sentient systems, which do not yet exist.
 His categories are as follows:

 - Type 1: Reactive machines.
 An example is Deep Blue, the IBM chess program that beat Garry Kasparov in the 1990s.
 Deep Blue can identify pieces on the chess board and make predictions, but it has no memory and cannot use past experiences to inform future ones.
 It analyzes possible moves -- its own and its opponent -- and chooses the most strategic move.
 Deep Blue and Google's AlphaGO were designed for narrow purposes and cannot easily be applied to another situation.